tasdikrahman/tasdikrahman.me/about.md

 #### Present

-Enabling scale as part of the kernel team (previously @ Systems team) @ [Gojek](https://www.gojek.com/).
+Enabling scale as part of the Engineering Platform team @ [Gojek](https://www.gojek.com/).
 I occasionally write about what we are working on over at [medium](https://blog.gojekengineering.com/@tasdik.rahman).

 #### Formerly

-- Infrastructure Engineer @ [Razorpay](https://razorpay.com/) of [YCombinator Winter 2015](https://techcrunch.com/2015/03/24/y-combinator-demos/) Batch.
+- #4 member in the initial Infrastructure team @ [Razorpay](https://razorpay.com/) of [YCombinator Winter 2015](https://techcrunch.com/2015/03/24/y-combinator-demos/) Batch.
 - Contributor to [oVirt](http://ovirt.org/) under the Redhat umbrella.
 You can know more about my [contributions here](https://github.com/tasdikrahman/gsoc2017ovirt).
 - Engineering Intern (S17) @ Cisco as part of their Security Business group helping make scalable security products.
 - Engineering Intern (S16) with the backend team @ [Wingify](https://wingify.com/), helped build [visual website optimizer](https://vwo.com/), the world's easiest A/B testing tool.
 You can read about my [work here](https://team.wingify.com/tasdik-talks-about-his-internship-experience-at-wingify/)